 - Event history provides a 90-day history of control plane actions at no additional cost.
 As part of its core audit capabilities, CloudTrail provides customer managed keys for encryption and log file validation to enable immutability.
 You pay for only what you use of the paid features.
 Some of the following features are provided at no additional charge.
 No minimum fees or upfront commitments are required.

 - AWS CloudTrail Lake is a managed data lake for capturing, storing, accessing, and analyzing user and API activity on AWS for audit and security purposes.
-You can aggregate, immutably store your activity logs (management events, data events, and AWS Config configuration items) for up to seven years and query logs within seconds for search and analysis.
+You can aggregate, immutably store your activity logs (from AWS and non-AWS sources) for up to seven years and query logs within seconds for search and analysis.
 Additionally, you can import any existing CloudTrail logs from your S3 buckets into an existing or new CloudTrail Lake event data store.
 IT auditors can use CloudTrail Lake as an immutable record of all activities to meet audit requirements.
 Security administrators can verify that user activity is in accordance with internal policies.
 DevOps engineers can troubleshoot operational issues such as an unresponsive Amazon Elastic Compute Cloud (EC2) instance or a resource being denied access.
 CloudTrail Lake helps security teams perform retrospective investigations by answering who made what configuration changes to resources associated with security incidents such as data exfiltration or unauthorized access to your AWS environment.
 CloudTrail Lake helps compliance engineers investigate non-compliant changes to their production environments by relating non-compliant AWS Config rules to who and what resource changes prompted them.
 IT teams can perform historical asset inventory analysis on configuration items with CloudTrail Lake’s seven-year retention period and SQL query engine.

 - Trails capture a record of AWS account activities, delivering and storing these events in S3, with optional delivery to Amazon CloudWatch Logs and Amazon EventBridge.
 These events can be fed into your security monitoring solutions.
 You can use your own third-party solutions or solutions such as Amazon Athena for searching and analyzing logs captured by CloudTrail.
 You can create trails for a single AWS account or for multiple AWS accounts by using AWS Organizations.
 AWS CloudTrail Insights analyzes control plane events for anomalous behavior in API call volumes and can detect unusual activity such as spikes in resource provisioning or gaps in periodic activity.